axgdev/swarmcalib/README.md

 #swarmcalib
 Swarm Calibration project

-Project in python which has 3 parts:
--Communication with Ivy and ROS
--Communication to V-REP
--Calibration

 #Paparazzi, Ground station side:
 ###(Parallel task to Camera side)
 1. Go into the git "calib" branch of paparazzi: